 We can find the mass of the fluid from its volume and density:

-The volume of the fluid V is related to the dimensions of the container.
+The volume of the fluid is related to the dimensions of the container.
 It is

-where A is the cross-sectional area and h is the depth.
+where is the cross-sectional area and is the depth.
 Combining the last two equations gives

 If we enter this into the expression for pressure, we obtain